Irfan18/react-crop-image-using-canvas/README.md

 Crop image in 4 different sizes using canvas on React library

 # Installation
+Download the project and unzip the crop-project.zip file.

 Goto crop-project folder and open command prompt.
 Type below two commands one by one.